exoticDFT/stanford-carla-toolbox/examples/autosim-spawn-vehicles.md

 import StanfordCarlaToolbox
 import PyCall
 import AutomotiveSimulator
+using Formatting

 AS = AutomotiveSimulator
 SCT = StanfordCarlaToolbox
 ```

-1. Imports this toolbox to be used throughout your Julia code.
+1. Imports this toolbox to be used throughout the Julia code.
 2. Imports the PyCall package, which is used to call Python within Julia.
 3. Imports AutomotiveSimulator package to be used throughout your Julia code.
+4. Imports all the Formatting functions directly to be used throughout the code.
-4. Empty line, purely for code readability.
+5. Empty line, purely for code readability.
-5. This is a helper variable that will simplify the functional calls to the
+6. This is a helper variable that will simplify the functional calls to the
 toolbox, so that you do not need to write the full package name every time you
 want to use a function within the toolbox.
-6. Same as above, but for the AutomoticeSimulator package.
+6. Same as above, but for the AutomotiveSimulator package.

 ## Carla basics